|

 Week, and to learn more of the young surveyor vision for the future of the FIG.

-The following conditions apply for the Fellowships:
+Guidance Notes for Application Conditions The following conditions apply for the Fellowships:

-- Applicants must be nationals of developing countries and must also be
+Applicants must be nationals of developing countries and must also be

-(Note that ‘developing countries’ are determined to be those listed as
+currently living in one of the eligible countries (Note that ‘developing countries’ are determined to be those listed as

 low-income economies or lower-middle-income economies by World Bank: